dosipod/SrWiki/2D-Support.md

 ### Rotation and Mirroring
 A segment can be rotated 90 degrees and mirrored vertical or horizontal.
 The spacing variable of a segment is temporary used for this.
 In the future separate variables could be added on segments to replace this.

-Enter a value between 0 and 7 into the spacing variable of a segment to obtain the following effects
+Enter a value between 0 and 7 into the spacing variable of a segment to obtain the following effects:

 0 (000):      -       -           -